DeRuina/timberjack/README.md

 import "github.com/DeRuina/timberjack"
 ```

-Timberjack is intended to be one part of a logging infrastructure.
-It is a pluggable
-component that manages log file writing and rotation.
-It plays well with any logging package that can write to an
-`io.Writer`, including the standard library's `log` package.
+Timberjack is a pluggable component that manages log file writing and rotation.
+It works with any logger that writes to an `io.Writer`, including the standard library’s `log` package.

-> ⚠️ Timberjack assumes that only one process writes to the log file.
-Using the same configuration from multiple
+> ⚠️ Timberjack assumes **one process** writes to a given file.
+Reusing the same config from multiple
-> processes on the same machine may result in unexpected behavior.
+> processes on the same machine may lead to unexpected behavior.

 ## Example